flow123d/flow123d.github.io/about/acknowledgments.md

 This work was supported by the Technology Agency of the Czech Republic under the project no. TA01021331.

+This work was supported by SURAO within the project Decovalex 2015, SO2013-077 and by the TAČR project no. TA04020506: ”Softwarové nástroje pro simulaci a analýzu procesů v geosféře”.

 Computational resources were provided by the MetaCentrum under the program LM2010005 and the CERIT-SC under the program Centre CERIT Scientific Cloud, part of the Operational Program Research